Chen Fa-ke

 At that time The Red Spear Gang was terrorizing a small village close to Chen Village.
 The gang members were robbing and killing villagers in order that they could live.
 They would steal grain, rice, sorghum and corn, and if anyone got in their way it was sure death.

-The village elders came to Chen village to hire Chen Fa-ke to get rid of the gang.
+The village elders came to Chen Village to hire Chen Fa-ke to get rid of the gang.
 The elders assumed he would need several helpers and had planned for it, but Fa-ke said, "It will only take me."
 After he arrived he made himself at home and continued his daily routine of practise, quietly, without drawing attention.

 A few weeks passed before the gang appeared again.
 The village was surrounded by a moat and there was only one bridge.
 When the gang was sighted, Chen Fa-ke took up his spear and stood on the bridge waiting.
 The gang gathered on the other side and said to Chen Fa-ke: "You must move or we will kill you, as we have killed many from this village already."